-Let’s first talk about the reason you are probably reading this post…how the heck you actually put the ribbon on the tree?
+Let’s first talk about the reason you are probably reading this post—how the heck do you actually put the ribbon on the tree?

 1. Fluff the tree and test or put on the lights.

-(For my tall nine foot tree I also put the bow onto the top section before I put it on the tree so that I don’t have the strain of standing on the ladder while zip tying above my head.)
+(For my tall nine-foot tree I like to put the tree topper bow onto the top section before I put it on the tree so that I don’t have the strain of standing on the ladder while zip tying above my head.)

 2. Cut the ribbon into strips.

-I know it seems wrong, but you have to cut the ribbon up if you want to do this the easy way!
+I know the next step feels wrong, but you have to cut the ribbon up into smaller pieces if you want to do this the easy way.

-I cut my ribbon in lengths to make two billows at a time.
-Another option is to cut the ribbon into lengths for individual billows…you have the most control this way.
+I cut ribbon strips in lengths to make two billows at a time.
+Another option is to cut the ribbon into lengths for individual billows.
 I just find it to be faster to do two at a time than attaching individual billows and the ribbon pieces are still very manageable.

-Only cut your first piece to start and experiment with it to figure out the length that’s going to work best for you.
-And just in case you don’t use it all, you might want to just cut one spool of ribbon at a time so you’re able to return the extra!
+- Only cut your first piece to start and experiment with it to figure out the length that’s going to work best for you.

 3. Attach and Place the Ribbon.